Karl Marx: Health

-Marx drank heavily until his death after joining the Trier Tavern Club drinking society in the 1830s.
+Marx drank heavily after joining the Trier Tavern Club drinking society in the 1830s, and continued to do so until his death.

-Marx was afflicted by poor health (what he himself described as "the wretchedness of existence") and various authors have sought to describe and explain it.
+Marx was afflicted by poor health, what he himself described as "the wretchedness of existence", and various authors have sought to describe and explain it.
 His biographer Werner Blumenberg attributed it to liver and gall problems which Marx had in 1849 and from which he was never afterward free, exacerbated by an unsuitable lifestyle.
 The attacks often came with headaches, eye inflammation, neuralgia in the head, and rheumatic pains.
 A serious nervous disorder appeared in 1877 and protracted insomnia was a consequence, which Marx fought with narcotics.

 The illness was aggravated by excessive nocturnal work and faulty diet.
 Marx was fond of highly seasoned dishes, smoked fish, caviare, pickled cucumbers, "none of which are good for liver patients", but he also liked wine and liqueurs and smoked an enormous amount "and since he had no money, it was usually bad-quality cigars".
 From 1863, Marx complained a lot about boils: "These are very frequent with liver patients and may be due to the same causes".
 The abscesses were so bad that Marx could neither sit nor work upright.
 According to Blumenberg, Marx's irritability is often found in liver patients:

 The illness emphasised certain traits in his character.
 He argued cuttingly, his biting satire did not shrink at insults, and his expressions could be rude and cruel.
 Though in general Marx had blind faith in his closest friends, nevertheless he himself complained that he was sometimes too mistrustful and unjust even to them.
 His verdicts, not only about enemies but even about friends, were sometimes so harsh that even less sensitive people would take offence ...
 There must have been few whom he did not criticize like this ... not even Engels was an exception.